Lavender essential oil

 Lavender Essential Oil and COMT

 Lavender essential oil has been shown to have a calming effect on the mind and body.
-This is thought to be due in part to its ability to modulate the activity of the COMT enzyme.
+This is thought to be due to its ability to modulate the activity of the COMT enzyme.
+COMT is responsible for breaking down neurotransmitters such as dopamine and norepinephrine, which play a role in regulating mood and stress response.

 Lavender Essential Oil and Aversive Emotional Stimuli